 The Role of Cortisol in the Body

-Cortisol is a glucocorticoid steroid hormone made in the cortex of the adrenal glands.
-Cortisol helps maintain homeostasis in the body, especially during times of stress, by regulating energy metabolism, blood pressure, blood sugar, immune function, and inflammation.Β
+Cortisol is a glucocorticoid steroid hormone produced in the adrenal glands.
+It helps maintain balance in the body, especially during stress, by regulating energy metabolism, blood pressure, blood sugar, immune function, and inflammation.

 Effects of High Cortisol Levels